sampsyo/home/_drafts/flattening.md

 the arena array serves as a drop-in replacement for allocating objects normally, and the integer offsets are drop-in replacements for pointers.
 Another fun thing you can do with

+TK
+extra-flat is a little bit faster: 1.2 instead of 1.3 seconds, for an 8.2% performance improvement.
+Still not too shabby, but it's more marginal.